Batemans Bay

 The educational profile of Batemans Bay exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 11.2%, significantly lower than NSW's average of 32.2%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common at 8.2%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.4%).
-Trade and technical skills are prevalent, with 40.3% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.4% and certificates at 29.9%.
+The area's university qualification rate is 11.2%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, at 8.2%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.4%).
+Vocational credentials are prominent, with 40.3% of residents aged 15+ holding such qualifications - advanced diplomas at 10.4% and certificates at 29.9%.

 Frequently Asked Questions - Education